Nosto/nosto-php-sdk/README.md

 so that the newest information can be shown to the users on the site.

 Note: the $product model needs to include only `productId` and `url` properties, all others can be omitted.
+Note: you can call `addProduct` multiple times to add more products to the request.
+This way you can batch re-crawl products.

 ```php
     .....